igi64/airybox/README.md

 Identity management and access control is based on OAuth 2.0 or OpenID Connect in all three cases.

-AiryBox (model num.
-3) will be fully open sourced in November-December, 2013.
+AiryBox (3) will be fully open sourced in November-December, 2013.